How to earn money from an EV charging station: cost, ROI and margin

 ROI depends on station type and utilization:

-- AC in long‑stay locations — stable but slower payback,
+- AC in longâstay locations â stable but slower payback,

-- DC on highways — higher investment with faster payback at high turnover.
-It is worth modeling conservative, base, and optimistic scenarios and tracking key metrics: sessions/day, average session value, connector occupancy time.
+It is worth modeling conservative, base, and optimistic scenarios and tracking key metrics: sessions/day, average session value, connector occupancy time, monthly kWh sold, and margin after energy cost.
 An operator system should provide detailed reports that answer ROI questions and help forecast future profits.

 Common operator mistakes